polifonia-project/bells-knowledge-graph/README.md

 ## MELODY Data Stories

-BELLS Knowledge Graph is described in a dedicated MELODY data stories:
+BELLS Knowledge Graph is described in a dedicated MELODY data story:
 - [Overview of the bells in Liguria][(https://projects.dharc.unibo.it/melody/bells/overview_of_bells_in_liguria)]